Indonesian president says trade wars too destructive

 In an allusion to the popular TV series "Game of Thrones," he said fighting among the "great houses" was distracting them from the threat of an "evil winter."

-"Victory or defeat in wars always brings the same result - destruction," he said, drawing a standing ovation.
+"Victory or defeat in wars always brings the same result - destruction," he said.
 "It's pointless to become the leading economy in a sinking world."

-A Chinese foreign ministry spokesman, Lu Kang, offered no specifics about a potential Xi-Trump meeting, saying only that China had noted the reports and maintains "communication on dialogues and exchanges at all levels" with the U.S.

 In a statement released Thursday, the senior American official in Bali, Treasury Secretary Steven Mnuchin, pointed to relatively strong U.S. economic indicators as evidence policies meant to nurture sustained growth are working.